duneanalytics/docs/docs/features/queries/tips.md

 !!! note
     This feature is only available in the Dune V1 engine.

 Column and table names are mostly taken directly from smart contract ABIs, with no modification.
-Since most smart contracts are written in Solidity, and written with a camelCased naming convention, so is many of Dune’s table and column names.
+Since most smart contracts are written in Solidity, and written with a camelCased naming convention, so are many of Dune’s table and column names.
 PostgreSQL requires you to quote columns and table names that are case sensitive:

 ```sql
 SELECT “columnName”